OutfitDelivery/boilerplate/README.md

 ## [Replace.js](modules/replace.js) (formatters)
 - Replaces something in the template with something else
 - The first parameter is the element the replace function will run on
-- The second paramter is an array of changes
+- The second parameter is an array of changes
     - The 1st element is the new content to be inserted
     - The 2nd element is the content to be replaced/removed
 ```